quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part23_Using_Reliance.md

 ??x
 Substantial performance is determined based on whether the breaching party completed a significant portion of the work that constitutes a material breach.
 If the breaching party substantially performs, they can recover damages or the contract price minus any additional costs incurred by the non-breaching party to complete the project.

 For example, if a contractor completes 90 percent of a $200,000 house and then quits, the court might find that substantial performance occurred.
-The breacher would be entitled to recover the full contract price ($200,000) minus the cost of finishing by another contractor ($30,000), resulting in a recovery of $170,000.
+The breacher would be entitled to recover the full contract price ($200,000) minus the cost of finishing by another contractor ($30,000), resulting in a recovery of$170,000.

 :p What is the difference between substantially performing and not performing?
 ??x